 Proof: See Appendix A.

-Now we consider the last part of the algorithm, the graph search.
-Let sij be the number of possible leaf cube pairs between octrees ti, tj for i, j∈1, 2, …, n, i<j.
+The last part of the algorithm is a graph search.
+Let sij be the number of possible leaf cube pairs that also passed Sufficient Condition 2 between octrees ti, tj for i, j∈1, 2, …, n, i<j.
 We view the leaf cubes as vertices and possible pairs of them as undirected edges in the graph.
 If we want to produce all the desirable n-tuple cubes, then by induction it’s easy to see that the upper bound on the time complexity is CS=O1≤i<j≤nsij.

-In practice, we can do much better.
+In practice, we can probably do much better.
 Consider building a directed graph by giving directions to the edges to form a n-cycle of groups of cubes from t1,t2,…, tn.
-Finding strongly connected components in this directed graph first would in most cases greatly reduce the search space with only a linear cost O1≤i<j≤nsij.
+Finding strongly connected components in this directed graph first would in most cases greatly reduce the search space at only a linear cost O1≤i<j≤nsij.
+For space reasons, we skip the algorithm details here.

 In summary, we state the total time complexity of the algorithm as below.